VBAndCs/ZML/README.md

 # Some Basic ZML Syntax Rules:
 I need to establish some ground rules here before listing ZML tags in the next sections:

 1. ZML is an XML not HTML, so, it will not accept any broken HTML structure.
-Make sure you closed all html tags.
+Make sure you close all html tags.

 2. You can use >, < and & symbols directly in ZML code, as it handles them internally.
 Don't encode these symbols unless you intend to view them in the browser.
 But note that using these symbols in vbxml literals is not valid, unless you embed the string containing them in ` <%=  %> quotes` to force VB to encode them for you.

-3. Always use double quotes `"abc"` around ZML attribute values, and if those values text contain double quotes, use double single quotes to represent them (an ' followed by ') such as `" X=''abc'' "`.
+3. Always use double quotes `"abc"` around ZML attribute values, and if those values text contain double quotes, use double single quotes to represent them (' followed by ') such as `" X=''abc'' "`.
 ZML will compile this to `' X="abc" '` in the cshtml file.
-But don't use the last form yourself, because the XML parser will convert the single quotes to double quotes and you will end with `" X="abc" "` which will cause errors if you opened the cshtml file with HTML editor!
+But don't use the last form yourself, because the XML parser will convert single quotes to double quotes and you will end with `" X="abc" "` which will cause errors if you opened the cshtml file with HTML editor!

-4. Write numerics, chars and booleans directly as attribute values such as `x="3"`, `c="'a'"` and `flag="false"`.
+4. Write numbers, chars and booleans directly as attribute values such as `x="3"`, `c="'a'"` and `flag="false"`.
 This will generate `x = 3`, `c = 'a'` and `flag = false` in C#.

-5. if you want to write numeric and Boolean values as strings, you must enclose then with double single quotes such as `x="''3''"` and `flag="''3''"`.
-This will generate `x = "3"` and `flag = "false"` in C#.
+5. if you want to write numbers and Boolean values as strings, you must enclose then with double single quotes such as `x="''3''"` and `flag="''true''"`.
+This will generate `x = "3"` and `flag = "true"` in C#.

 6. Enclose date and time values with `##` notation such as `d="#1/1/2019#"`.
 This will generate `d = DateTime.Parse("1/1/2019", new System.Globalization.CultureInfo("en-US"))` in C#.
-It is clear that you must use the English-United stated culture when writing the date format inside the `##`.
+It is clear that you must use the English-United Stated culture when writing the date format inside the `##`.

 7. Use @ before variable names in attribute value, such as `s="@Name"` which will generate `s = Name` in the C# file.

 8. Any value except the above cases will be considered a string value such as `s="Name"`, which will generate `s = "Name"` in the C# file.

 9. I tried to make ZML syntax familiar to both VB.NET and C# programmers, so:
 a.
 You can use the basic type names of either VB or C#.
-For example, the attribute `type="Integer"` is an alternative equivalent for `type="int"`,
+For example, the attribute `type="Integer"` is an alternative equivalent to `type="int"`,

 b.
 You can use either VB or C# comparison expressions.
-For example the attribute `condition="a <> b andalso c = 3"` is an alternative equivalent for `condition="a != b && c = 3"`.
+For example the attribute `condition="a <> b andalso c = 3"` is an alternative equivalent to `condition="a != b && c == 3"`.

 c.
 You can use either VB or C# generic notation.
-For example the attribute `type="Enumerable(Of Integer)"` is an alternative equivalent for `type="Enumerable<int>"`, but note that the last expression can be used in .zml files but not in vbxml literals, where you need to use this workaround: `type=<%= "Enumerable<int>" %>`.
+For example the attribute `type="Enumerable(Of Integer)"` is an alternative equivalent to `type="Enumerable<int>"`, but note that the last expression can be used in .zml files but not in vbxml literals, where you need to use this workaround: `type=<%= "Enumerable<int>" %>`.

 But on the other hand, you have to use the C# indexer square brackets `[ ]` instead of VB brackets `( )` when you deal with collection items.